datoviz/datoviz/README.md

 ### Windows

+_Note_: we have less experience with Windows, improvements welcome.

 1. Install Git for Windows.
 You'll use the Git Bash console later.
 2. Install [WinLibs](https://winlibs.com/).
 Download and install the latest gcc UCRT version with POSIX threads.
 3. Download and decompress [just](https://github.com/casey/just/releases).